Harvey Mason Jr.: Recording Academy

+Mason was elected to the board of the directors for the Los Angeles chapter of The Recording Academy (National Academy of Record Arts and Sciences) in 2007 and the National Board of Trustees in 2009.
+Mason was Recording Academy Chairman and worked with CEO Deborah Dugan until Dugan was relieved of her duties and placed on administrative leave on January 16, 2020, accused of bullying her assistant, whom she inherited from her predecessor, Neil Portnow.
+(The assistant took a leave of absence.)
+In response, Dugan made claims that the organization was complicit in corruption, citing "voting irregularities, financial mismanagement, 'exorbitant and unnecessary' legal bills, and conflicts of interest involving members of the academy's board, executive committee and outside lawyers".
+On March 2, 2020, the Academy announced that it had officially fired Dugan.
+A letter was sent to its members informing them of the action taken by its board of trustees.
+The organization also tightened their conflict of interest rules that June.

-Harvey Mason jr. is the chief executive officer of The Recording Academy, having assumed the role on May 13, 2021.
+In April 2021, the Recording Academy eliminated its secret voting committees that had existed for 28 years.
+Mason assumed the chief executive officer role of the Recording Academy, on May 13, 2021.
+By the end of June, the Academy had settled with Dugan for an undisclosed amount.

 Grammy Foundation

-Mason jr. was elected to the board of the directors for the Los Angeles chapter of The Recording Academy (National Academy of Record Arts and Sciences) in 2007 and the National Board of Trustees in 2009.
-He has participated in Grammy Foundation events including Grammy in the Schools, Grammy Camp and the MusiCares Foundation.
-Mason Jr. is the Chairperson of the National Advocacy Committee and Executive Co-chair of the Producers and Engineers Wing.
+Mason has participated in Grammy Foundation events including Grammy in the Schools, Grammy Camp and the MusiCares Foundation.
+Mason is the Chairperson of the National Advocacy Committee and Executive Co-chair of the Producers and Engineers Wing.

 Basketball

-Mason jr. played basketball throughout high school and college.
+Mason played basketball throughout high school and college.
 As a guard on the Crescenta Valley High School team in La Crescenta, California he was selected to the All-CIF (California Interscholastic Federation) team in 1984, 1985 and 1986.
 He received a full-scholarship to the University of Arizona and played for Hall of Fame coach, Lute Olson.
-Mason Jr.'s teams won the Pac-10 title in 1988, 1989 and 1990 and played in the Final Four in 1988.
+Mason's teams won the Pac-10 title in 1988, 1989 and 1990 and played in the Final Four in 1988.
 Notable teammates include Steve Kerr (Chicago Bulls), Jud Buechler (Chicago Bulls), Bison Dele (Chicago Bulls), Sean Elliott (San Antonio Spurs) and Kenny Lofton (Major League Baseball six time all-star).
-Multiple knee surgeries sidelined Mason Jr.'s hope of a continuing basketball career.
-Mason Jr. is on the National Leadership Council and the board of trustees for the University of Arizona.
+Multiple knee surgeries sidelined Mason's hope of a continuing basketball career.
+Mason is on the National Leadership Council and the board of trustees for the University of Arizona.